brettdickenson1/Greenspark_Task/README.md

 This project was built with React, TS, SCSS, Redux and React Testing Library.

+When building the app I used React and SCSS for a dynamic responsive app.
+Redux was also used for global state management, which stored & fetched api data then dispatched actions to update the state depending on user interactions e.g. (when user clicks toggle set state === !state).

+Finally, I used typescript to help with type checking and cleaner code.
+Using TS allowed me to set types initally so I knew exactly what my props data types should be, this prevented bugs etc.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).